xwp/wp-js-widgets/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-The next generation of widgets in Core (Widgets 3.0), embracing JS for UI and powering the Widgets REST API.
+The next generation of widgets in core, embracing JS for UI and powering the Widgets REST API.

 == Description ==

+Also could be known as Widget Customizer 2.0, Widgets 3.0, or Widgets Next Generation.

 This plugin implements: